-Based upon the data from the longitudinal study and other references, we have the following findings:
+Based upon the data from the longitudinal study and other reference, we have the following findings:

-- The DOE CSGF program does an excellent job of providing essential program components (e.g., multidisciplinary program of study, practicum, annual meeting) to prepare the Fellows for a successful career in computational science. - The DOE CSFG is an important program to meet the national computational scientist workforce needs, including that of DOE Labs. - The current acceptance rate of applicants is less than 10%.
-Moreover, computational scientist workforce needs are expected to grow, with the use of AI in many engineering and science disciplines.
+- The DOE CSGF program does an excellent job of providing essential program components (e.g., multidisciplinary program of study, practicum, annual meeting) to prepare the Fellows for a successful career in computational science. - The DOE CSFG is an important program to meet the national computational scientist workforce needs, including that of DOE Labs.